Soham-Lodh/SIH-2026/README.md

 ## The problem

 During an emergency, citizens and responders often need to reconcile a live official alert, its geographic relevance, protective guidance, and fragmented news coverage.
-Information may be difficult to interpret quickly and harder still to use in a preferred Indian language.
+Information may be difficult to interpret quickly and harder still to use in a preferred Indian language .

 ## The solution